Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Over (141.5)

-Marquette is 20-11-0 against the spread this season compared to Michigan State's 15-14-0 ATS record.
-The Golden Eagles have gone over the point total in 15 games, while Spartans games have gone over 16 times.
+Marquette's record against the spread this season is 20-11-0, while Michigan State's is 15-14-0.
+The Golden Eagles are 15-16-0 and the Spartans are 16-13-0 in terms of hitting the over.
 The two teams average 150.2 points per game, 8.7 more points than this matchup's total.
-Marquette is 6-4 against the spread and 10-0 overall over its past 10 contests, while Michigan State has gone 5-5 against the spread and 6-4 overall.
+Marquette is 6-4 against the spread and 10-0 overall in its past 10 games, while Michigan State has gone 5-5 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.